The 6 types of chatbots - Which one do you need?

 Contextual chatbots are by far the most advanced of the three bots discussed previously.
 These types of chatbots utilise Machine Learning (ML) and Artificial Intelligence (AI) to remember conversations with specific users to learn and grow over time.
 Unlike keyword recognition-based chatbots, contextual chatbots are smart enough to self-improve based on what users are asking for and how they are asking it.

 For example, a contextual chatbot that allows users to order food, the chatbot will store the data from each conversation and learn what the user likes to order.
 The result is that eventually when a user chats with this chatbot, it will remember their most common order, their delivery address, and their payment information and merely ask if they’d like to repeat this order.
 Instead of having to respond to several questions the user just has to answer with ‘Yes’ and the food is ready!

-When deciding which type of business chatbot is right for you, place yourself in the shoes of your users and think about the value they’re trying to receive.
+While deciding if business chatbot or WhatsApp chatbot is right for you, place yourself in the shoes of your users and think about the value they’re trying to receive.
 Is conversation context going to significantly impact this value?
 If not, then it is probably not worth the time and resources to implement at the moment.